 - Travel outside the United States or request a break from school.

-- Move to a new address, change phone number, or obtain a new email address.
-Changes must be submitted to a DSO within ten days of the change.
+- Move to a new address, change telephone number, or obtain a new email address.
+Changes must be submitted to a DSO within 10 days of the change.

 - Seeking employment.